GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 The **International Best Track Archive for Climate Stewardship (IBTrACS)** v04r01 data is updated three times a week (usually on Sunday, Tuesday, and Thursday), and could be updated more frequently to address specific needs and use cases.
 The latest updates in the correct file format can be found on their [website](https://www.ncei.noaa.gov/products/international-best-track-archive):

 1. Look for the `Access Methods` section and click on `Shapefiles`.
-The link leads to the following [website](https://www.ncei.noaa.gov/data/international-best-track-archive-for-climate-stewardship-ibtracs/v04r01/access/shapefile/) which can also be seen in the figure below.
+The link leads to the following [website](https://www.ncei.noaa.gov/data/international-best-track-archive-for-climate-stewardship-ibtracs/v04r01/access/shapefile/) which can also be seen in {ref}`MAD_Trigger_stromtrack_download`.
 2. Since we don’t need storm track data for the entire world or the full archive, we will download only a relevant subset.
 Locate for the file named `IBTrACS.ACTIVE.list.v04r01.lines.zip` and click on it - the download should begin automatically.
 3. Unzip the file and open it in QGIS.
 4. Open the attribute table and delete all the storm tracks that are not relevant for this analysis.
 Safe the updated storm track file.